FNNDSC/pypx/README.rst

 Furthermore, the PACS needs to be configured with information pertaining to the local client process -- such as its AETitle, CalledAETitle, and IP address/port to which the PACS will transmit data.
 Moreover, the receiving host needs to have a daemon/service listening on the port to which the PACS will transmit.

-Details on the nature of PACS communication is beyond the scope of this repo, however, the dockerized version of the repo builds all the local infrastructure necessary for full PACS communication, including the ``xinetd`` and related service description and mapped ports.
+Details on the nature of PACS communication are beyond the scope of this repo, however, the dockerized version of the repo builds all the local infrastructure necessary for full PACS communication, including the ``xinetd`` and related service description and mapped ports.
 Thus for a properly configured remote PACS, the containerized version of this repo provides a complete query/retrieve package.

 Local configuration of the container
 ====================================